simon-frankau/curved-spaces/README.md

 spaces.
 I have ideas, but I'm not clear yet.
 Do I want to use an atlas of flattish pieces, or maybe an implicit surface?

+**Note that my first cut of tracing an explicit representation has been removed from `main`.
+If you want to see this phase of development, look at the branch `explicit_and_implicit_surfaces`.**

 Then, there's my approach for tracing a "geodesic" on the surface.
 Scare quotes because I'm making this up as I go along, and have no real mathematical basis so far.